wearewondrous/nuxt-storyblok-router/README.md

 Optional.
 If your Storyblok Site has multiple languages and `generateDefaultPaths` is set, paths without language code will be generated for the default language.
 For example if 'defaultLanguage' is 'en', '/about' and '/en/about' will be generated.

+### `useFallback`

+- Default: `false`

+Optional.
+Adds explicit fallback to routes, needed for Storyblok live preview of newly created pages.
+Requires a `fallback.vue` file in your `contentTypeDir`.

 ## Usage

 When enabled, this module will disable the traditional Nuxt router.
 The Router file will be generated according to your Storyblok Routes.